Saturday May 18 and Sunday May 19, 1861

 The Engagement at Sewell’s Point was fought on Saturday May 18 and Sunday May 19, 1861 between a Union gunboat commanded by Capt.
 Henry Eagle and a Confederate battery commanded by Capt.
 Peyton H. Colquitt in Norfolk County, Virginia.

-Though minor, the engagement at Sewell’s Point showed the Civil War in Virginia was underway, yet neither side knew what form that conflict would take.
-The next few weeks would be a crucial test.
+On May 21, several blockading ships fired passing shots at the Sewell’s Point battery, causing no damage.
+Minor though it was, the engagement signaled that the Civil War in Virginia was underway, even as neither side yet knew what form the conflict would take.
+The coming weeks would be a crucial test.

 Opposing Forces